Nova-UTD/navigator/docs/Planning/airbag.md

 Considers points in front of the car and not too far off to the side.
 It assume car is 2 meters wide.

 ### commandCb
-Checks if current speed is greater than speed limit, prints warning and applyes brake proportionally to speed over limit.
+Checks if current speed is greater than speed limit, prints warning and applies brake proportionally to speed over limit.